window.VWO = window.VWO || []; window.VWO.push(['activate', false, [2], true]);

 The lens, which sits inside the eye flexes and bends during our youth, and over time, it becomes less flexible.
 The flexibility of the lens allows the eye to focus on small print.
 When the lens loses that flexibility, we start to be challenged when trying to focus on small print.
 We refer to the flexibility of the lens as accommodation.
 During our early to mid 40s is when the lens has lost a noticeable amount of accommodation.

-Common Eye Conditions As You Get Older
+Common Eye Conditions As You Get Older:

 Presbyopia